-Mr. Broertjes concluded that the members of the next meeting of the TF-BTA should be able to assess first results.
+Mr. Broertjes concluded that the next meeting of the TF-BTA should be able to assess first results.
 This meeting has not yet been scheduled but may be in connection with the next IG GTR9-PH2 meeting.

 12. Draft of the amendment to gtr No. 9